 There are numerous things that can make your teeth completely lose their shine.
 Tooth discolouration can gradually turn your milky-white teeth into other different colours or you may also find spots in many parts of your teeth.

 Causes of Tooth Discoloration

 - Foods/drinks.
 Tea, coffee, popsicles, sauces, wines, colas, or chocolates, are called the greatest villains of teeth staining.
 A few fruits and vegetables like apples, berries, and potatoes can stain your teeth’ enamel as well.
 But, we do not suggest you stay away from these kinds of foods entirely.
 But remain cautious and enjoy these foods in moderation.
 And remember that you brush your teeth twice every day and wash your mouth thoroughly after having any meal.

 - Poor dental hygiene.
-Now, in case you do not brush, floss, or wash your mouth in an appropriate manner to eliminate stain-producing substances, it can gradually cause discoloration.
+Now, in case you do not brush, floss, or wash your mouth in an appropriate manner to eliminate stain-producing substances, it can gradually cause discolouration.
 Also, if you do not get your routine dental cleanings done, you allow the stains to slowly build.

-Tooth discoloration types
+Tooth discolouration types

 - Yellow: Aging, sometimes maybe a major cause for your white enamel to wear down.
 The yellow core which is called the dentin of teeth turns more visible.

 - Brown: Dark beverages, tobacco, and inappropriate brushing method can convert your teeth’ colour into brown.